EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Reason: A firewall can monitor and control incoming and outgoing network traffic between the PathaORAM client and PathORAM server.
 It will also log and monitor the traffic passing to help detect suspicious activity and potential attacks

 #### Encryption Process Placement:
-- Implication: Encryption is necessary in our process to ensure the private information we are trying to his is not kept in plain text, and for better design, we decided to put the encryption and decryption process in the block class
+- Implication: Encryption is necessary in our process to ensure the private information we are trying to hide is not kept in plain text, and for better design, we decided to put the encryption and decryption process in the block class
 - Reason: It encapsulates all the functionalities that are happening on the block object within itself and makes it easier to pass data over the network since it facilitates getting the block id and data regardless of encryption

 ### Helpful Analogy: